thraddash/install_pyenv/README.md

-# Install pyenv on Ubuntu 20.04/ Ubuntu 21.04 by executing Bash script
+# Install Python Version Manager using pyenv (tested on Ubuntu 20.04/ Ubuntu 21.04)

 <img src="https://github.com/thraddash/install_pyenv/blob/master/mockup.png" width="800" title="Mockup">

 ## About the Project
-Created Bash script to automate pyenv installation in Ubuntu.
+Created Bash script to automate pyenv installation on Ubuntu 20.04/ Ubuntu 21.04.
 The script will run through 3 verifications before displaying current pyenv versions and prompting the users with 3 Options:

 **Note:** after removing pyenv version, pyenv will be set to pyenv global system